brikis98/terratest/docs/README.md

 ---
 layout: collection-browser         # <-- It has to be "collection-browser"
 title: Use cases
-subtitle: Learn how to integrate Terragrunt with Terraform.
+subtitle: Learn how to work with Terratest.
-excerpt: Learn how to integrate Terragrunt with Terraform.
+excerpt: Learn how to work with Terratest.
 permalink: /use-cases/
 slug: use-cases
 ---